AwoyoToyin/github-pub-api/README.md

 ## Swagger Documentation

-The mentioned endpoints are documented at `/docs`
+You can find the swagger documentation of the api at `/docs`

 Run the app as stated above and visit: http://127.0.0.1:3000/docs